burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 1. Private messages are only visible between the sender and recipient.

-2. Private messages are not stored persistently.
+2. Private messages are not stored persistently in the database.
 The server simply sends the private messages to the recipient.

 3. Private messages are totally ephemeral; they reside only on the script and on the involved clients in localstorage.